 Based on budget and value.
 I highly recommend not getting the standard options for the low and medium-budget keyboards that have the x-stands that wobble and the separate pedal that slides all over the place.

 Get the upgraded version with the furniture stand that will be sturdy and have a better pedal.
 These are all keyboards that I’ve used and loved.
 If you take action (i.e. make a purchase) after clicking one of the affiliate links, I’ll earn some chocolate money which I promise to eat while continuing to support your journey.

 You do not pay a higher price.
 I only recommend products I fully believe in or have used myself.

 Low Budget: Yamaha P-45

-Bundle option that comes with bench, stand, headphones, and pedal: Link to purchase on Amazon
+Bundle option that comes with bench, x-stand, headphones, and pedal: Link to purchase on Amazon

 Here is the upgraded furniture stand for this keyboard to make it more sturdy: Link to purchase on Amazon

-You can opt to not get the bundle with the x-stand and just get the keyboard with the bench here:
+You can opt to get the bundle with the keyboard, furniture stand, and the bench here: